scharlau/Parsing/README.md

 This works, but also shows issues.
 For example, BearID 20414 appears twice in deployments.
 If you select the second one, then you have no connected sightings.
 If you pick the first one, then you have LOTS of sightings.

 From here you could show the locations of the sightings on a map using the GPS coordinates.
 You could also do a chart showing how many sightings there were for each bear by date.
 You could also do something with the other categories to produce visualisations to suit your needs.

+## Look at 'a' solution
+You can see the start of how to build a workinng version of tracking individual bears if you switch to the 'solution' branch of the repository and look at the rake and other files there.

 ##  TODO Reading a JSON file
 Ruby works well with JSON, as does Rails so using the JSON class is easy. http://ruby-doc.org/stdlib-2.5.2/libdoc/json/rdoc/JSON.html